AdobeDocs/experience-platform.en/help/assurance/views/in-app-messaging.md

 ## Messages on Device

-At the top of the "Messages on Device" tab is a "Message" dropdown.
+At the top of the **[!UICONTROL Messages on Device]** tab is a **[!UICONTROL Message]** dropdown.
 This will include all the messages that have been received in the Assurance session.
-If a message is not in this list, it means the app never recieved it.
+If a message is not in this list, it means the app never received it.

 ![Message](./images/in-app-messaging/message.png)